ColinAnthony/nicd_Ig_pipeline/README.md

  * dereplicates all merged.fasta files

  ## Step 2
+ * Checks if sonar P1 output folders exits  and removes them if present
  * runs sonar P1 on all dereplicated files from step 1

  ## Step 3
+ * checks if output files are present in sonar P2 target directory, removes them if found
  * copies sonar P1 output to the sonar P2 target folders
  * runs sonar P2 an all sonar P1 folders
     * once using the full known Ab sequence